Swirrl/drafter/drafter/README.md

 ## Configuring Drafter

+You will need to configure drafter before using it.

 Drafter uses [aero](https://github.com/juxt/aero) for its configuration.
-This means it uses environment variables (and/or java properties) to pass configuration variables from the environment.

-The defaults should work for most cases, but for further details on the options drafter supports you should see the [Configuring Drafter](https://github.com/Swirrl/drafter/blob/master/drafter/doc/configuring-drafter.org) page.

- You may also wish to configure drafter logging by putting a `log-config.edn` file in drafter's working directory.
-We provide an example file you can modify at [log-config.edn.example](https://github.com/Swirrl/drafter/blob/master/drafter/log-config.edn.example).
+It is configurable in a variety of ways, through EDN configuration profiles supplied via the command line, environment variables (and/or java properties).

+See the [Configuring Drafter](https://github.com/Swirrl/drafter/blob/master/drafter/doc/configuring-drafter.org) document for more information.

 ## API Docs